Staircase design should be based on a number of factors: practicality, style and safety.

-You will then need to work out the number of risers required.
+You can then calculate the number of risers required.
 To stay within Building Regulations, a domestic staircase needs a rise of between 190mm and 220mm.
 Standard risers are around 200mm, so aim for this.

-A typical rise is 2,600mm, which divides easily into 13 200mm risers, or steps.
-Now you need to calculate the number of treads.
-Generally you require one less tread than the number of risers.
+The average rise is 2,600mm, which divides easily into 13 200mm risers, or steps.
+Next, calculate the number of treads.
+In general you will need one less tread than the total number of risers.
 Next, work out the ‘going’.
 This is the measurement from the face of one riser to the next.